Keyboard shortcuts

 This means that the STACKIT Functions runtime was unable to read your OCI image’s metadata from the OCI Registry.

-Ensure you supply the right Registry credentials and use the --registry-id flag when calling sfn function deploy.
+Ensure you have registered the registry pull-secret of your images registry Registry credentials.
 Otherwise, the runtime won’t be able to access the image.

 Please report the issue to us–it’s possible that we have missed an issue in the template / build process that needs ironing out for your usecase.